robbpage/rtslabs/README.md

 # rtslabs
 Initial testing for RTSLabs.
-To see it in action go to:
+To see it in action <a href="https://twindesignstudios.com/rtslabs/rtslabs.php">Click Me</a>.
-<a href="https://twindesignstudios.com/rtslabs/rtslabs.php">Click Me</a>